FlorianKohn/RustOverflow/README.md

 `cargo install diesel_cli --no-default-features --features sqlite`

-_Note_: Make sure that the SQLite is installed on your system.
+_Note_: Make sure that SQLite is installed on your system.

 Then create a database using: